dashgin/diploma-projects/master-quized/ai_service/app/models/training.md

 This guide provides step-by-step instructions and Python scripts for:
 1. Performing semantic similarity analysis using a pre-trained Sentence-Transformer model.
-2. Fine-tuning a DistilBERT model for custom error classification on your dataset.
+2. Fine-tuning a DistilBERT model for custom error classification on dataset.

-This corresponds to the model training activities described in Chapter II (Section 2.4.2) of your thesis: "Online Quiz Application with AI Feedback."
+This corresponds to the model training activities described in Chapter II (Section 2.4.2) of thesis: "Online Quiz Application with AI Feedback."

 ## 1. Prerequisites